 }

-Using fields (Acroform)
+Using fields (AcroForm)

-According to Adobe, an AcroForm is “a flat PDF form that has some additional elements—the interactive fields—layered above the flat render, that allow users to enter information, and allow developers to extract data from.“.
-These fields can be pre-filled at the server using PDF manipulation libraries.
-The flaw is you will not likely able to create a PDF with the integrated Acroform fields without purchasing the package from Adobe or some other vendors.
-The second problem is that your master copy of the document is likely in the Microsoft Word rather than in PDF.
-That means that you need to add fields (manually) every time you make changes in the document.
-Following is a list of some tools to create AcroFormsUsing substitution tags
+According to Adobe, an AcroForm is “a flat PDF form that has some additional elements — the interactive fields — layered above the flat render, that allow users to enter information, and allow developers to extract data from.”
+These fields can be pre-filled on the server using PDF manipulation libraries.
+The flaw is that you will probably not be able to create a PDF with integrated AcroForm fields without purchasing a package from Adobe or other vendors.
+The second problem is that your master copy of the document is likely in Microsoft Word rather than in PDF.
+That means that you need to add fields manually every time you make changes in the document.

-- as Microsoft Office (Word/Excel/Powerpnt) file
+Microsoft Office

 XWPFDocument doc = new XWPFDocument(OPCPackage.open("MyDocTemplate.docx"));

-for (XWPFTable t : doc.getTables())
+for (XWPFTable t : doc.getTables()) {

 for (XWPFTableRow rows : t.getRows()) {